How to add an icon

 - Go to the page "Symbols".

-- Duplicate the empty template artboard "IconName".
+- Group the new artboard in the section that fits its use case (e.g. a "filter" icon would belong in the "actions" section).
 Make sure the new artboard is aligned evenly on the canvas with the existing icon artboards.

 - Turn the new artboard into a symbol.

 - In the artboard name, replace "IconName" with the name of your icon.
 Follow the naming pattern of the existing icon artboards in that section (e.g. "action/Filter").